Cynthia7979/conference-toy/tutorial.md

 solution has some bugs.
 5. Also, **close your camera in the meeting** when starting/restarting the program to prevent conflict.
 You may open it afterwards.

+Because the accessories will be **fixed on the top-left corner** after adding, it is suggested to create a semitransparent 640x480
+`png` image with all accessories added onto it.
+Check `/resources/accessories/` for exmaples.
+* 640x480 is the default dimension of my camera.
+Your camera may require a larger or smaller dimension.

 If you met any problems that're not listed here, please [create an Issue](https://github.com/Cynthia7979/conference-toy/issues/new/choose)